-Amici are interested in this case because it touches on core questions of individual liberty that the First Amendment was created to protect and preserve.
-Because the Bill of Rights serves as a safeguard against government excess, amici respectfully submit that the Court should grant the petition and reverse the judgment of the Supreme Court of Pennsylvania.
+The Rutherford Institute is interested in this case because it touches on core questions of individual liberty that the First Amendment was created to protect and preserve.
+Because the Bill of Rights serves as a safeguard against government excess, The Rutherford Institute respectfully submits that the Court should grant the petition and reverse the Colorado Court of Appeals.